 - staining on socks

-If an infection is present in a foot or foot ulcer, a person may also experience some of the following:
+If an infection develops, a person may also experience some of the following:

 - uncontrollable blood sugar

-Anyone who experiences any of the symptoms of an infection should seek emergency treatment.
+Any person with diabetes who experiences symptoms of an infection, especially on the feet, should seek emergency treatment.

 - infections, including skin infections, bone infections, and abscesses